10 Jun FAQs: SB20-104 – Powers of Bureau of Animal Protection Agents

 Sponsors: Sen. Cooke (R-Weld); Rep. Roberts (D-Eagle, Routt)

-How would this legislation impact me as a veterinarian?
+How does this legislation impact me as a veterinarian?

-If passed, this bill has little direct impact on veterinarians; the larger impact is on animal welfare.
-It would grant express authority to Bureau of Animal Protection Agents to investigate animal cruelty and neglect cases, whereas currently there is some uncertainty about an agent’s ability to “investigate” these cases.
+This bill has little direct impact on veterinarians; the larger impact is on animal welfare.
+It will grant express authority to Bureau of Animal Protection Agents to investigate animal cruelty and neglect cases, whereas previously there was some uncertainty about an agent’s ability to investigate these cases.

-CVMA is currently monitoring SB20-104 – Powers of Bureau of Animal Protection Agents.
+CVMA actively tracked and monitored SB20-104 – Powers of Bureau of Animal Protection Agents.